Nida Allam

-Nida Allam (born December 15, 1993) is an American politician, political activist, and data analyst.
+Nida Allam (born December 15, 1993) is a Canadian-American politician, political activist, and data analyst.
 She currently serves on the Durham County Board of Commissioners, to which she was elected in 2020, making her the first Muslim woman to serve in public office in North Carolina.
 Allam is one of five women to serve on the Durham County Board of Commissioners; this is the first time the board has consisted entirely of women in its 139-year history.

-Since 2018, Allam has served as the Chair of the Durham Mayor’s Council for Women.
-She was elected as the Third Vice-Chair of the North Carolina Democratic Party and served from 2017 to 2021, becoming the first Muslim to serve on the party’s executive board.
+Since 2018, Allam has served as the Chair of the Durham Mayor's Council for Women.
+She was elected as the Third Vice-chair of the North Carolina Democratic Party and served from 2017 to 2021, becoming the first Muslim to serve on the party's executive board.
 On November 8, 2021, Allam announced that she would be seeking the Democratic Party's nomination for Congress in North Carolina's newly redrawn 4th Congressional District.

 Early life and education

 Allam was born on December 15, 1993, in Ottawa, Canada.
 She is the daughter of immigrants, her father is from India and her mother is from Pakistan.
 Allam has two older sisters.
 When she was five years old her family moved to Brier Creek, a suburb between Raleigh and Durham in North Carolina, after her father took a job with IBM at Research Triangle Park.
 When she was six years old the family moved to the nearby town of Cary.
 She became a naturalized United States citizen as a teenager.
 Her mother, Iffat Allam, served as the Chair of the Women's Committee at their mosque.
 Allam and her mother volunteered at local food banks and helped set up homes for single mothers and refugees in the Research Triangle.
-A devout Muslim, she did not begin wearing the hijab full-time until she was in eighth grade.
+A devout Muslim, she began wearing hijab full-time when she was in eighth grade.

 Allam graduated from Needham B. Broughton High School, a magnet school in downtown Raleigh, where she was a member of the varsity lacrosse team.
 As a high school student, she chaired the Triangle Health Fair, a Muslim student-led campaign to partner with local doctors, chiropractors, and dentists to provide free health care to low-income community members.

 She graduated from North Carolina State University with a degree in sustainable materials and technology.
-While at university, she founded the NC State For Bernie Club and became Co-Chair of the Triangle For Bernie Club.
+While at university, she founded the NC State For Bernie Club and became co-chair of the Triangle For Bernie Club.